Celebrating National Apprenticeship Week 2021

 Q. How did you feel about the interview process?

-A. I don’t mind interviews, I think it’s needed.
+A. I don’t mind interviews, I think they’re necessary.
 Bob’s method suited me and I think he got the best out of me – it felt easy and I was more relaxed.

 A. Coming up to two years.
 The first year was two days a week – classroom-based stuff one day and then practical the other day.
 Second-year was more classroom-based with no practical.